Serbian Orthodox Church in Kosovo

-During 1999–2004, 35 Serbian Orthodox churches were damaged.
-30 of those were destroyed in the 2004 unrest in Kosovo, and many were destroyed in the 2008 unrest in Kosovo.
-In 2021, 46 SOC churches were on the Kosovo Culture Ministry’s temporary protection list.
+In the period from 1999 to 2004, 35 Serbian Orthodox churches were damaged or destroyed of which 30 in the 2004 unrest in Kosovo.
+In 2021, 46 Serbian Orthodox churches were on the Kosovo Culture Ministry's temporary protection list.
+In 2022, the government's Department for Security of Religious and Cultural Heritage Buildings provided 24-hour security to 24 Serbian Orthodox churches.

-In 2021, Metropolitan Porfirije was elected as leader, after the death of Metropolitan Irinej.